FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

 The main benefits of MLRsearch vs. binary search include:

-* In general MLRsearch is likely to execute more trials overall, but likely less trials at a set final trial duration.
+* In general, MLRsearch is likely to execute more trials overall, but likely less trials at a set final trial duration.
 * In well behaving cases, e.g. when results do not depend on trial duration, it greatly reduces (>50%) the overall duration compared to a